 Late Middle Ages

-In the Late Middle Ages, the Mongol Empire brought peace to most of Asia, and encouraged trade along the Silk Road.
+February 2017 - In the Late Middle Ages, the Mongol Empire brought peace to most of Asia, and encouraged trade along the Silk Road.
 Poland, Russia, and Italy profited from this trade.
-By the early 1300s, however, Europe suffered from both war and disease.
+By the early 1300s, however, the Mongol Empire was collapsing, and Europe suffered from both war and disease.
 England and France began to fight the Hundred Years' War, which made both England and France much poorer.
 Germany and Italy fought a long series of wars as well.
 The wars were made much worse by the Black Death, or bubonic plague, which spread along the Silk Road from China to Europe starting in 1328, killing millions of people and causing the collapse of the Mongol Empire.

 By the 1400s, after the plague, Europe looked very different.
 The wars were over.
 The end of the Silk Road forced traders to look for other ways to get things from China and India.
 Explorers began to try to find a way to sail from Europe around Africa to China.
 In 1453, the Ottomans conquered the last traces of the Roman Empire in Constantinople.
 In 1492, Spain forced the last Muslim rulers out of Granada (and the Jews).
 Instead of Europeans depending on the Eastern Roman Empire and West Asia and Central Asia, now they were trying to grow on their own.